-- Open and regular dialogue between the teams within the NCTJ - Avoiding the use of trainers with any role in the development of NCTJ qualifications or end-point assessments - The role of the NCTJ's Journalism Qualifications Board includes providing external guidance, advice and oversight of the syllabuses, assessments and awards of the NCTJ.
+- Open and regular dialogue between the teams within the NCTJ - Avoiding the use of trainers with a role in the development of NCTJ qualifications or end-point assessments - The role of the NCTJ's Journalism Qualifications Board includes providing external guidance, advice and oversight of the syllabuses, assessments and awards of the NCTJ.
 It will consider and advise on the dependability of the assessments and assist in maintaining the credibility and relevance of NCTJ qualifications, end-point assessments and awards i.e. to be proactive in administering a policy of risk management.
 It also has a duty to ensure access and equality of opportunity in the provision of assessments while safeguarding the integrity of the qualifications and end-point assessments. - The role of the NCTJ's Quality Assurance and Standards Committee includes reviewing and comparing monitoring activities to ensure the delivery of NCTJ qualifications and end-point assessments is fair, open and transparent and agrees the implementation of any changes, if required.
-It will also review the management of potential conflicts of interest in relation to the delivery of qualifications and end-point assessments. - The role of the Accreditation Review Board includes the review of the NCTJ's malpractice policy and cases and customer service monitoring activities ensuring the fair, open and transparent delivery of its qualifications and end-point assessments by approved centres.
+It will also review the management of potential conflicts of interest in relation to the delivery of qualifications and end-point assessments.
+It also includes the review of the NCTJ's malpractice/maladministration policy and cases ensuring the fair, open and transparent delivery of its qualifications and end-point assessments. - The role of the NCTJ's Accreditation Board includes reviewing the customer service monitoring activities ensuring the fair, open and transparent delivery of its qualifications and end-point assessments by approved centres.